saifalomari99/FPGA_Projects/SystemVerilog_FPGA_Projects/5- FIFO Buffer/README.md

 `------------------------------------------------------------------------------------------------------------`

-Screenshot of the simulation output:
+Screenshot of the simulation output for the Asymmetric FIFO Buffer:

 <img src='./pictures/full_screenshot.png' width='800'>